ibrahim737701/MultiModalTraining/README.md

 ## Part 1: Image Embeddings with CLIP and Phi Model

 In this part of the project, I integrated CLIP model (vit-base-patch32) to generate image embeddings.
-These embeddings were either computed in real-time since I had enough compute.
+These embeddings were computed in real-time since I had enough compute.
 I then added a projection layer to convert these image embeddings into a format compatible with the text embeddings of the Phi model.
-By concatenating these embeddings, the model gained the ability to understand and reason about visual inputs alongside text.
+By concatenating these embeddings, and training the model, it gained the ability to understand and reason about visual inputs alongside text.

 Link to the training logs:-
 https://github.com/ibrahim737701/MultiModalTraining/blob/3acfd63a3e64def8e64ab49abf7fe56d9faa9fce/Model_pretrain/training_logs_20241009_102342.txt